Jiyue02/MachineLearningSpecialization_Cousera/README.md

 # MachineLearningSpecialization_Cousera

 This repository contains my notes for the Machine Learning Specialization on Coursera, instructed by Professor Andrew Ng.
+Each course folder contains a PDF file, which is my summary of the course using Xmind.

 ## Table of Contents